-- 1. Place the oxygen generator in the "CONTINUOUS' mode. - 2.
+- 1. Place the oxygen generator in the "CONTINUOUS" mode. - 2.
 Close the valve that supplies air to the oxygen generator. - 3.
 Press the manual filter drain button until the regulated air pressure gauge reads 0 psi. - 4.
-Place the oxygen generator in the "OFF' mode. - 5.
+Place the oxygen generator in the "OFF" mode. - 5.
 Open the cabinet door. - 6.
-Disconnect the plastic tube from the brass Prestolok fitting holding it in place at the bottom of the filter bowl.
-To disconnect the tube from the fitting, the silver or green collar around the tube must be pushed back into the fitting.
+Disconnect the plastic tube from the brass Prestolok fitting holding it in place.
+To disconnect the tube from the fitting, the white collar around the tube must be pushed back into the fitting.
 This releases the tube.
 It can now be easily pulled out of the fitting.
-If it is not easy to pull it out of the fitting, the collar of the Prestolok fitting is probably not being pushed back into the fitting.
+If it is not easy to pull it out of the fitting, the collar of the Prestolok fitting is probably not being pushed back into the fitting hard enough.
 The tube should come out easily once it is released from the fitting. - 7.
-Remove the filter bowls by turning the bowl clockwise. - 8.
+Remove the filter bowl by turning the bowl counter-clockwise. - 8.
 Carefully remove the bowl from the cabinet. - 9.
-Remove the existing filter element from the filter bowl. - 10.
-Clean out the inside of the bowl with some soap and water, and dry thoroughly. - 11.
+Clean out the inside of the bowl with some soap and water, and dry thoroughly. - 10.
+Remove the existing filter element by pulling on the element. - 11.
 Insert the new filter element. - 12.
 Replace the filter bowl. - 13.
 Reconnect the drain tube. - 14.
 Check to see that the tube has been replaced securely by opening the valve that supplies air to the oxygen generator.
 If the tube blows out of the fitting, close the valve again and go back to step 13. - 15.
 Close the cabinet door and begin operating, if desired.